cjdbarlow/Part-One/laws.md

 * **Goldman-Hodgkin-Katz Equation**
-Calculates the membrane potential for given vlaues of intracellular and extracellular ionic concentrations:
+Calculates the membrane potential for given values of intracellular and extracellular ionic concentrations:
  $$ E \ (mV) = {R.T \over F }ln{P_K[K^+]_o \ + \ P_{Na}[Na^+]_o \ + \ P_{Cl}[Cl^-]_i \over P_K[K^+]_i + \ P_{Na}[Na^+]_i \ + \ P_{Cl}[Cl^-]_o}$$, where:
     * $$P_x$$ is the permeability constant for the ion, $$x$$
     If the membrane is impermeable to $$x$$, then $$P_x = 0 $$.